Sources: Rise of the Avatar

 Goffman’s classic exploring how certain characteristics can spoil someone’s identity in the face of others is a great addition to any course delving into the sticky issues of the self.

 Hayles, N. Katherine.
 1999.
 How We Became Posthuman: Virtual Bodies in Cybernetics, Literature, and Informatics.
-Chicago: University of Chicago Press.
+University of Chicago Press.

 In an age of virtual reality and advanced biotechnologies, Hayles has us ponder whether our identities now extend beyond the human.